Josephgatonye/Assignment-3/README.md

 The codes work in RStudio Version 1.2.1335R which works with R version 3.6.3 (2020-02-29) runnning under Ubuntu 18.04.4 LTS operating system

 ## License
-A GENERAL PUBLIC LICENSE version 3, 29 June 2007, is added to make the repository an open source so that other people have the fredom to use and change
+A GENERAL PUBLIC LICENSE version 3, 29 June 2007, is added to make the repository an open source so that other people have the freedom to use and change

 ## Credits
 Joseph Kinyanjui and Faith Kosgei